pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

-establish the size of the print from which the microphotograph was made, but by counting the letters in a line, and the number of columns per inch, it is possible to estimate that the vertical dimensions of the original typography must have been about&nbsp;{%- include pagebreak.html canvas=277 -%}&nbsp;the same as modern newsprint, and the horizontal dimension somewhat smaller.
+establish the size of the print from which the microphotograph was made, but by counting the letters in a line, and the number of columns per inch, it is possible to estimate that the vertical dimensions of the original typography must have been about {% include pagebreak.html canvas=277 %} the same as modern newsprint, and the horizontal dimension somewhat smaller.
 The reduction from which this enlargement was made must have been the equivalent of some- thing between 32 and 39 diameters from